sergiyz57918/AshesOfCreationInteractiveMap/README.md

 # Ashes of Creation Interactive Map

 Welcome to the Ashes of Creation Interactive Map project!
-This tool provides players with a comprehensive and interactive map of the world of Verra, enhancing exploration and gameplay in the [Ashes of Creation](https://ashesofcreation.com/) MMORPG.
+This tool provides players with a comprehensive and interactive map of the world of Verra, enhancing exploration and gameplay in the [Ashes of Creation](https://ashesofcreation.com/) MMORPG [DEMO](http://heroes.s6labs.com/).

 ## Features